-While no statistical yield differences in the first year were observed in this study, differences in sustainability metrics and improvements in soil health are clear.
+While no statistical yield differences were observed in this two-year study, differences in sustainability metrics and improvements in soil health are clear.
 Enrolling farms into either program is not a difficult task and should not be a deterrent for producers interested in participating in either of these programs.
 This is important to document our practices as brands and retailers look to source sustainably produced fibers.